 How about a copy to-go?
 Fill out this form to get your own copy of our Step-by-Step Guide to Remodeling Your Kitchen.

 Want to give your kitchen a fresh upgrade?
 You probably have many questions running through your head.
-What should you install first: the cabinets or the appliances?
+What should you install first?
+The cabinets or the appliances?
 Do you need to replace the flooring?
-What about the cabinetry?

 In this guide, we answer those questions and more—and hopefully give you a head start on remodeling the most important room in your house: the kitchen.

-Refrigerators and sinks require water lines while ovens or ranges require gas lines and/or electricity.
-The location of these lines will determine where your appliances must be, unless you decide to reroute those lines as well.
+Refrigerators and sinks require water lines, while ovens or ranges require gas lines and/or electricity.
+The location of these lines will determine where your appliances must be installed or remain, unless you decide to reroute those lines as well.
 Most homeowners start with finding appliances first, then build around those.

 Barring the issue of water, gas, and electricity locations, which do you install first, kitchen cabinets or appliances?
 It’s simply a choice of preference:

 Choose appliances first if you have a specific type/size of appliance in mind

 Choose cabinets first if you plan to use a standard appliance size and you care more about storage in your kitchen

 Get more details in our blog on Kitchen Cabinets vs. Appliances: Which Do You Replace First?
 Plus, here are helpful tips on installing kitchen cabinets yourself.

 If you’re remodeling your kitchen, you might be thinking you want to gut the whole room and start from scratch.
 That’s one way to go, but have you considered cleaning up your cabinets rather than replacing them?